JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-11/command-design-pattern-vs-bus-message/index.md

 **Concrete commands** are the specific buttons on your remote, each wired to perform a particular action on a particular receiver.

 What makes the Command Pattern special is that it can do more than just execute actions.
 Because each command is an object, you can store them in a list (creating an undo history), schedule them for later (like a DVR recording), or replay them in sequence.
-It's like having a macro recorder for your software.
+It’s like having a macro recorder for your software.

 ## Message Bus Systems: The Office Memo Board

-Let's take the example of a busy office with different departments: Sales, Marketing, Accounting, and IT.
+Let’s take the example of a busy office with different departments: Sales, Marketing, Accounting, and IT.
 Instead of people running around constantly interrupting each other, the company uses a central bulletin board system.
-When Sales closes a big deal, they post a memo on the board: "New customer acquired!"
+When Sales closes a big deal, they post a memo on the board: “New customer acquired!”
 The Accounting Department checks the board regularly and sees the memo, so they create an invoice.
 Marketing sees it too and sends a welcome package.
 IT provisions a new account.
-Nobody had to knock on anyone's door.
+Nobody had to knock on anyone’s door.

 A message bus system works on the same principle.
-It's a communication highway where different parts of your software can talk to each other without knowing who's listening or even if anyone's listening at all.
+It’s a communication highway where different parts of your software can talk to each other without knowing who’s listening or even if anyone’s listening at all.

 ### The Main Components